Best approximation results and essential boundary conditions for novel types of weak adversarial network discretizations for PDEs: Numerical Results

 The training time for the DNN and XNODE models is about $2$ and $6$ seconds per step.
-After analyzing both \Cref{fig00:ex1-DNNR-WANR} and \Cref{fig00:ex1-DNN-WAN}, it is apparent that the utilization of $L_{\text{wan}}+$ DNN produces less desirable results compared to $L_{\text{pinn}}+ $ DNN based on \Cref{Fig:0}.
-However, the combination of XNODE $+ L_{\text{wan}}$ produces comparable results with XNODE $+ L_{\text{pinn}}$.
+After analyzing both \Cref{fig00:ex1-DNNR-WANR} and \Cref{fig00:ex1-DNN-WAN}, it is apparent that the utilization of $(L_{\text{wan}}+$ DNN) produces less desirable results compared to ($L_{\text{pinn}}+$ DNN) based on \Cref{Fig:0}.
+However, the combination of ($L_{\text{wan}} +$ XNODE) produces comparable results with ($L_{\text{pinn}} +$ XNODE).
 This indicates that XNODE is less sensitive to the chosen objective function.

 Based on the observations from \Cref{Fig:0} and \Cref{Fig:00}, we can deduce that the utilization of the XNODE network for $u_{\bs{\theta}}$ outperforms the DNN network in both the $L_{\text{wan}}$ and $L_{\text{pinn}}$ scenarios.
 However, it is noteworthy that when employing the XNODE network, the loss function during the training exhibits significant oscillation after reaching a certain level of accuracy for both $L_{\text{wan}}$ and $L_{\text{pinn}}$.
-Additionally, in every scenario presented, the recursive model delivers comparable or even superior outcomes to its non-recursive counterpart.
+Additionally, in every scenario presented, the recursive model delivers comparable outcomes to its non-recursive counterpart.

 We now evaluate the XNODE network using the loss functions $L_{\text{cwan}}$ and $L_{\text{scwan}}$ defined in \cref{AL-MAL}, with the same models as shown in \Cref{Fig:0}.
-In each sub-figure in \Cref{Fig:1}, we present the results of five consecutive and randomly initialized experiments under the specific setting to show generality.
+In each sub-figure in \Cref{Fig:1}, we present the results of five {out of six} consecutive and randomly initialized experiments under the specific setting to show generality.
 Each training step takes about $6$ seconds.

-Overall, after comparing \Cref{Fig:0} and \Cref{Fig:00} with \Cref{Fig:1}, we have noticed that $L_{\text{cwan}}$ and $L_{\text{scwan}}$ show faster and more stable convergence than $L_{\text{wan}}$.
-In particular, we observe consistent performance with smaller oscillations and almost no stagnation zone.
-Moreover, in almost all experiments, the training relative error reaches the $1\%$ relative error within $300$ steps.
+Overall, after comparing \Cref{Fig:0} and \Cref{Fig:00} with \Cref{Fig:1}, we have noticed that $L_{\text{cwan}}$ and $L_{\text{scwan}}$ show uniformly faster and {numerically more stable, i.e., less oscillations,} convergence than $L_{\text{wan}}$.
+Moreover, we observe {consistent/robust performance regardless of random initialization.} In almost all experiments, the training relative error reaches the $1\%$ relative error all within $200$ steps.